-It is important for employees to be trained so that they can react appropriately if confronted with an active shooter situation.
+Training is important to enable you to react appropriately if confronted with an active shooter situation.
 As these situations evolve quickly, quick decisions could mean the difference between life and death.
-If employees are in harm's way, they will need to decide rapidly what the safest course of action is based on the scenario that is unfolding.
+If you are in harm's way, you will need to decide rapidly what the safest course of action is based on the scenario that is unfolding.